cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 ### Express Permit

-Small changes such as replacing or switching out fixtures in your home are eligible for express permits.
+Small changes such as moving electric or plumbing fixtures in your home are eligible for express permits.
 Applying for an express permit will help make sure it’s done safely.

 [Figure out if your project qualifies for an express permit](/resources/express-permits/).